-Join us Saturday August 15th at 2pm for our first Social Justice Book Club every third Saturday.
+Join us Saturday October 17th at 2pm for Social Justice Book Club.
+We will meet third Saturdays every other month.
 Books will focus on inequality and injustice including but not limited to race, gender, immigration, poverty, criminal justice issues in the U.S. and around the world.
 Nonfiction, novels, comics, and memoirs.

 About the book:

-Due to the time and effort we put into organizing our book clubs if you choose to purchase the book elsewhere or check it out from the library we will now be asking members who do not purchase their books at our shop to pay a $5 fee.
+Due to the time and effort we put into organizing our book clubs if you choose to purchase the book elsewhere, already own it, check it out from the library, or purchase the ebook/audiobook we ask members to pay a $5 book club fee on our website.
 Thank you for understanding and supporting us.

 Meeting ID: 306 490 858